 "I mean, I don't really want to talk too much about it because I don't know what the situation is," Noah said.
 "I'm just happy that everything is OK with him."

-The question about Rose's well-being came after Hornacek, in response to a question on whether Rose was safe, responded: "I can’t comment on that, guys; it’s as simple as that.
-We don’t have enough information to comment on anything."
+The question about Rose's well-being came after Hornacek, in response to a question about whether Rose was safe, said: "I can't comment on that, guys; it's as simple as that.
+We don't have enough information to comment on anything."

-Rose, according to Lee, had attended the Knicks shootaround Monday afternoon.
-Lee said there was no indication that something might be off.
+Rose, according to Lee, had attended the Knicks' shootaround Monday afternoon.
+Lee added there was no indication something might be off.

 "I haven't heard anything," Lee said.
 "In this case, all we can do is hope he's alright.
 There's probably something that's very serious, and as a teammate and his friend, I just hope everything is all right with him."

-Jennings said he found out he'd be starting instead of Rose about 40 minutes before tipoff.
+Jennings said he learned he'd be starting instead of Rose about 40 minutes before tipoff.

-Rose, 28, was acquired by the Knicks in June in a trade with the Chicago Bulls.
-New York sent center Robin Lopez, guard Jose Calderon and guard Jerian Grant to Chicago in exchange for Justin Holiday, Rose and a 2017 second-round pick.
+Rose, 28, was acquired by the Knicks in a June trade with the Chicago Bulls.
+New York sent center Robin Lopez and guards Jose Calderon and Jerian Grant to Chicago in exchange for Rose, guard Justin Holiday and a 2017 second-round pick.

-Rose, whose first season with the Knicks has been up-and-down, will be an unrestricted free agent this summer.
-He's averaging 17.3 points, 4.5 assists, 2.8 rebounds and shooting 44.3 percent from the field.
-The Knicks have also been better with him on the floor this year, per NBA.com.
+Rose, whose first season with the Knicks has been up and down, will be an unrestricted free agent this summer.
+He's averaging 17.3 points, 4.5 assists and 3.9 rebounds per game and shooting 44.3 percent from the field.
+New York has also been better with him on the floor this year, per NBA.com.

-But his aggressive, shoot-first style has occasionally gotten in the way of the Knicks' success (New York is 1-12 this season when Rose attempts 17 or more shots, according to ESPN'S Marc Stein), and drawn the ire of Hornacek.
-Rose hadn't played a single fourth-quarter minute in the Knicks' last two outings.
+But his aggressive, shoot-first style has occasionally gotten in the way of the Knicks' success (New York is 1-12 when Rose attempts 17 or more shots, according to ESPN.com's Marc Stein) and apparently drawn the ire of Hornacek—Rose hadn't played a single fourth-quarter minute in New York's last two outings.

-Adrian Wojnarowski of the Vertical reported on Monday that Rose "was unhappy with his fourth quarter benching," but Hornacek said that there was no indication in the lead-up to the contest with the Pelicans that Rose had an issue with Hornacek's decision.
+Wojnarowski reported Monday that Rose "was unhappy with [his] fourth-quarter benching on Friday in Milwaukee," but Hornacek said there was no indication in the lead-up to the contest with the Pelicans that Rose had an issue with the decision.